Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Cross-currency futures trading

 Notice that in our modeling approach, we may consider a variety of contracts with different maturities, terminal payoffs, and various levels of proportional collateralization.
-As expected, the price process $\pi^{\beta}(X_{\Td})$ will depend on the level of proportional collateralization through the process $B^{\beta}$ if the interest rates $r^h$ and $r^c$ differ and it reduces to the classical price of an uncollateralized contract when $\beta=0$ or $r^h=r^c$.
+As expected, the price process $\pi^{\beta}(X_{\Td})$ will depend on the level of proportional collateralization through the process $B^{\beta}$ if the interest rates $r^h$ and $\rc$ differ and it reduces to the classical price of an uncollateralized contract when $\beta=0$ or $r^h=\rc$.
 However, as was already mentioned, the probability measure $\wtQ$ does not depend on $\beta$ and thus it can be used to compute prices of contracts with differing levels of proportional collateralization.

 For brevity, we will also use the shorthand notation $\Xbeta_t := \pi^{\beta}_t(X_{\Td})$ for every $t\in [0,T]$ so that, in particular, the equality $\Xbeta_{\Td}=X_{\Td}$ is valid.
 As an example of application of Proposition \ref{pro3.2} we will state the pricing formula for the multi-period CCBS with the tenor structure $\cT_n$ and basis spread $\kappa$.
 We start by noticing Proposition \ref{pro3.2} gives the general expression for the arbitrage-free price $\CCBS_t(\cT_n;\kappa )$, for every $t\in [0,\Sd]$,